jalaca91/pands-project/README.md

 * Drawing a conclusion from the research carried out
 * References used in the elaboration of the project

-___

-## Used tools and libraries
 **The project consists of the following files**:

-* A Readme file containing all the information and procedures used in the project.
+* A Readme file containing all the information and procedures used in the project
 * An analysis.py file containing all the code used
 * A text file which is the output of the Python script
-* Png formatted images of the visualised data
+* Png formatted images of the visualised data inside a file called images
+* Iris.csv dataset

+___

+## Used tools and libraries

 **The project uses the following technologies**: